 Our investments in debt securities are carried at either amortized cost or fair value.
 The cost basis is determined by the specific identification method.
 Investments in debt securities that the Company has the positive intent and ability to hold to maturity are carried at amortized cost and classified as held-to-maturity.
 Investments in debt securities that are not classified as held-to-maturity are carried at fair value and classified as either trading or available-for-sale.
-Realized and unrealized gains and losses on trading debt securities as well as realized gains and losses on available-for-sale debt securities are included in net income.
-Unrealized gains and losses, net of tax, on available-for-sale debt securities are included balance sheet as a component of AOCI, except for the changes in fair values attributable to the currency risk being hedged, if applicable, which are included in net income.
+Realized and unrealized gains and losses on trading debt securities as well as realized gains and losses on available-for-sale debt securities are included in our consolidated balance sheet as a component of AOCI, except for the changes in fair values attributable to the currency risk being hedged, if applicable, which are included in net income.
 Refer to Note 5 for additional information related to the Company's fair value hedges of available-for-sale debt securities.

 Equity securities with readily determinable fair values that are not accounted for under the equity method and debt securities classified as trading are not assessed for impairment, since they are carried at fair value with the change in fair value included in net income.
 Equity method investments, equity securities without readily determinable fair values and debt securities classified as available-for-sale or held-to-maturity are reviewed each reporting period to determine whether a significant event or change in circumstances has occurred that may have an adverse effect on the fair value of each investment.
 When such events or changes occur, we evaluate the fair value compared to our cost basis in the investment.
 We also perform this evaluation every reporting period for each investment for which our cost basis has exceeded the fair value.
 The fair values of most of our Company's investments in publicly traded companies are readily available based on quoted market prices.
 For investments in nonpublicly traded companies, management's assessment of fair value is based on various valuation methodologies, including discounted cash flows, estimates of sales proceeds, and appraisals, as appropriate.
 We consider the assumptions that we believe a market participant would use in evaluating estimated future cash flows when employing the discounted cash flow or estimates of sales proceeds valuation methodologies.
 The ability to accurately predict future cash flows, especially in emerging and developing markets, may impact the determination of fair value.
 In the event the fair value of an investment declines below our cost basis, management is required to determine if the decline in fair value is other than temporary.
 If management determines the decline is other than temporary, an impairment charge is recorded.
-Management's assessment as to the nature of a decline in fair value is based on, among other things, the length of time and the extent to which the market value has been less than our cost basis; the financial condition and near-term prospects of the issuer; and our intent and ability to retain the investment for a period of time sufficient to allow for any anticipated recovery in market value.
+Management's assessment as to the nature of a decline in fair value is based on, among other things, the length of time and the extent to which the market value has been less than our cost basis; the financial c